IcarusLivesHF/Windows-Batch-Library-OLD/README.md

 *This library includes a wide range of functions and macros, including standard console manipulations, mathematical calculations, color and  text formatting, and mouse input.*

-    +Basic mathematical operations: A batch library can include pre-written scripts for performing basic mathematical operations such as addition, subtraction, multiplication, and division.
+    +Basic mathematical operations: For performing basic mathematical operations such as addition, subtraction, multiplication, and division.
 These scripts can be particularly useful for automating calculations that need to be performed repeatedly.

-    +Advanced mathematical functions: A batch library can include pre-written scripts for performing advanced mathematical functions such as trigonometric functions, logarithms, and exponential functions.
+    +Advanced mathematical functions: For performing advanced mathematical functions such as trigonometric functions, logarithms, and exponential functions.
 These scripts can be particularly useful for scientific research and data analysis.

-    +Graphics generation: A batch library can include pre-written scripts for generating 2D and 3D graphics.
+    +Graphics generation: For generating 2D graphics.
 These scripts can be particularly useful for computer-aided design and computer graphics applications.

-    +Image manipulation: A batch library can include pre-written scripts for performing image manipulation tasks such as cropping, resizing, and rotating images.
-These scripts can be particularly useful for graphic designers and photographers.

-    +Data visualization: A batch library can include pre-written scripts for visualizing data using graphs, charts, and other visual representations.
+    +Data visualization: For visualizing data using graphs, charts, and other visual representations.
 These scripts can be particularly useful for scientific research and data analysis.

 Overall, the **Window Batch Library** is a powerful tool for anyone looking to create command-line interfaces or other types of text-based user interfaces using Windows Batch